Poisson Multi-Bernoulli Mixtures for Sets of Trajectories: Simulation study

-Each scenario was simulated 100 times.
-Monte Carlo average errors, and average cycle times\footnote{Cycle time is the time for one cycle of prediction, update and estimation.
-All filters were implemented in \matlab, and run on a laptop with 3.1 GHz processor and 16 GB RAM.} are shown in Figure~\ref{fig:MetricsAllScenarios}.
-We see that for all three scenarios, and both metrics, \pmbmif outperforms \pmbmLone, which in turn outperforms \dglmb.
-Scenarios 1 and 2 illustrate that the \pmbm trackers are not limited to handling a low number of short trajectories, but are capable of handling a high number of long trajectories.
-Scenario 3 is challenging due to the complex data association when the targets are close for several consecutive time steps.
+\tomht uses a track management algorithm that does not fully take into account the target birth and death model information.
+In Scenarios 1 and 2, \tomht performs better than \dglmb, but worse than the \tpmbm filters.
+In Scenario 3, which deals with a challenging data association problem, \tomht performs worse than the rest of the filters, especially when targets get in close proximity.

-One interesting difference between the labelled \rfs solutions and the \pmbm trackers was observed in Scenario 3: the labelled solutions are susceptible to switching that is unrealistic/improbable given the motion model.
-Two selected example results out of the $100$ Monte Carlo simulations are shown in Figure~\ref{fig:CoalScenarioExamples}.
-In the first one all three filters yield reasonable trajectories, however, in the the second example there is unrealistic/improbable switching in the labelled trajectories.
-This type of switching was not observed in the output from the set of trajectories \pmbm filters, which is a direct result of solving \mtt using trajectory \rfs.
+Compared to \tpmbm filters using Murty's algorithm, multi-scan \tpmbm filters using dual decomposition present similar estimation performance in Scenario 1 and 3, worse performance in Scenario 2, and much lower runtime in Scenario 3.
+By using an adaptive birth model, the performance of \dglmb is improved in all three scenarios, in particular Scenario 1, at the price of significantly increased runtime. \multiscanmbmolLone outperforms \dglmbab by 1) keeping the full trajectory information and 2) solving a more complex data association problem using Gibbs sampling, but it also has the highest runtime.
+Moreover, we can observe that \multiscanmbmolLone has difficulty initiating new trajectories in Scenario 2, where the expected number of births per time step is low.

-Lastly, some 1D examples of the estimation of time of birth, and time of most recent state, are given in Appendix~\ref{app:birth_death_time_illustrations}.
+In general, Scenario 1 and 2 illustrate that the \tpmbm filters are not limited to handling a high number of relatively short trajectories, but are capable of handling long trajectories.
+Scenario 3 is challenging due to the complex data association problem when the targets are in proximity for several consecutive time steps, and the \tpmbm filters produce reasonable trajectory estimates.
+However, the \dglmb filters have a higher \missederror and \falseerror, and are susceptible to unrealistic track switching given the motion model, see \cite[Fig. 3]{GarciaFernandezSM:2019} and \cite[Fig. 2]{GranstromSXGFW:2018}.